A2K2005/Myntra-Sales-Data-Analysis-Project/README.md

 ## 🎯 Project Overview

 This project demonstrates a complete data analysis workflow using **Python** for data processing and **SQL** for advanced analytics.
-We analyze Walmart sales data to uncover patterns, trends, and business opportunities through systematic data exploration, cleaning, and complex querying.
+We analyze Myntra sales data to uncover patterns, trends, and business opportunities through systematic data exploration, cleaning, and complex querying.

 ### 🎯 **Project Objectives**
-- **Data Processing**: Clean and prepare Walmart sales data for analysis
+- **Data Processing**: Clean and prepare Myntra sales data for analysis
 - **SQL Analytics**: Perform complex queries across MySQL and PostgreSQL
 - **Business Intelligence**: Extract actionable insights for retail optimization
 - **Technical Skills**: Demonstrate proficiency in data manipulation and SQL querying